Demographics of Lebanon: Ethnic groups

+Ethnic identity revolves increasingly around aspects of cultural self-identification more than descent.
+To an extent, religious affiliation has also become a substitute in some respects for ethnic affiliation.
 Generally, the cultural and linguistic heritage of the People of Lebanon is a blend of both indigenous elements and the foreign cultures that have come to rule the land and its people over the course of thousands of years.
 Moreover, in a 2013 interview, the lead investigator, Pierre Zalloua, pointed out that genetic variation preceded religious variation and divisions: "Lebanon already had well-differentiated communities with their own genetic peculiarities, but not significant differences, and religions came as layers of paint on top.
 There is no distinct pattern that shows that one community carries significantly more Phoenician than another".

 Religious groups

-The Lebanese Christians are some of the oldest Christians in the world, preceded only by Armenian Christians, Ethiopian and Eritrean Christians, the Copts of Egypt and Sudan, and the Saint Thomas Christians of India.
-The Maronite Christians belong to the West Syriac Rite.
-Their Liturgical language is the Syriac-Aramaic language.
-The Melkite Greek Catholics and the Eastern Orthodox, tend to focus more on the Greco-Hellenistic heritage of the region from the days of the Byzantine Empire, and the fact that Greek was maintained as a liturgical language until very recently.
-Some Lebanese even claim partial descent from Crusader knights who ruled Lebanon for a couple of centuries during the Middle Ages, also backed by recent genetic studies which confirmed this among Lebanese people, especially in the north of the country that was under the Crusader County of Tripoli.
-This identification with non-Arab civilizations also exists in other religious communities, albeit not to the same extent.